monergeim/WS_Test/README.md

 # <a name="MarketDataAPI"></a>Market Data API
 ## orderBookDepth

-The `orderBookDepth` stream provide the full order book depth data.
+The `orderBookDepth` stream provides the full order book depth data.
-This stream is public and anonymous, only the broker that placed the order knows the order origin.
-(As the orderId was provided within `placeOrder` response).
+This stream is public and pseudo anonymous, only the broker that placed the order knows the order origin. (`brokerId` is published but not any other broker details).

 The `orderBookDepth` publish only raw data without any aggregation, hence in order to determine the current state of an order, the subscriber needs to maintain the updated order state as per all the messages for that order.